-Figure 4 below identifies that for contractor travel by road the total kg CO2e increased from 0 in year 1 to 41,957 kg CO2e in year 5, which is when it peaked.
-Contractor travel by helicopter also increased from 0 in year 1 to 30,604 kg CO2e in year three, which is when usage peaks.
-The reason there is 0 kg CO2e in year 1 for both attributes, is that this was a preparatory year and no conservation activities were undertaken.
+Figure 4 below identifies that for contractor travel by road the total kg CO_2e increased from 0 in year 1 to 41,957 kg CO_2e in year 5, which is when it peaked.
+Contractor travel by helicopter also increased from 0 in year 1 to 30,604 kg CO_2e in year three, which is when usage peaks.
+The reason there was 0 kg CO_2e in year 1 for both attributes, is that this was a preparatory year and no conservation activities were undertaken.
+In Year 7 no contractors undertook conservation work as the project was finishing.

-Generally contractor travel by helicopter is always higher than contractor travel - by road because of the amount of carbon used in aviation fuel when compared to motor vehicle fuel.
+Generally, the emissions from contractor travel by helicopter are always higher than contractor travel by road because of the amount of carbon used in aviation fuel when compared to motor vehicle fuel.
 However, in year 5 and 6, there was limited contractor travel journey undertaken by helicopter, due to the type of conservation works undertaken in those years.
 This explained why the trend was reversed in those years.